FraserHutchison/Quick-3DsMAX-Script/README.md

 "Feel free to contact me about any issues, however I may not always be able to solve them."
 "If you want to try and fix any issues feel free.

-NOTE: This is a compiled version, the original version is split into many seperate scripts to make it easier for development
-			--and makes use of teh *include* contruct.
-I tried to make a .mzp version however it has proven to be a real pain and for --now I have not bothered as teh compiled one works just fine."
+NOTE: "This is a compiled version, the original version is split into many seperate scripts to make it easier for development and makes use of the *include* contruct.
+I tried to make a .mzp version however it has proven to be a real pain and for now I have not bothered as teh compiled one works just fine."

 ---------------------------------------------------------------------------------------------------------------------
 [BUGS]

 	1. BatchImport = If you opne BatchImport then close it, you will get an error and the MaxScript Editor will appear --Solution for now: close the MaxScript Editor and also CustomTools, then you are free to open it again using your cutsom shortcut.

 	2.Smart Stitch = Sometimes the smart sticth doesnt work the best, I am unsure why.
 For the most part is works fine.
 --Solution: N/A for now

 	3.How to move UI = Not so much a bug but to move the UI you have to click the small gap next to the 3DS MAX button.
 Im gonna try and fix this in another update.
 --Solution: N/A for now

 ---------------------------------------------------------------------------------------------------------------------